Categorical dimension of birational automorphisms and filtrations of Cremona groups: The genus of a birational map

+and hence, since $J(X)=J(Y)$ and the category of principally polarized Abelian varieties is semisimple, the Jacobians $J(B_i)$ are also split by elements of $S_A$.

-Finally, let $\phi$ and $\psi$ be well-polarized with Abelian type is split by $S_A$.
-Then also $\phi \circ \psi$ is well polarized since it admits a weak factorization which is just given by juxtaposition of the weak factorizations of $\phi$ and $\psi$, and it is clear that it has Abelian type split by $S_A$. \end{proof}
+Finally, let $\phi$ and $\psi$ be well-polarized by weak factorizations of Abelian type split by $S_A$.
+Then also $\phi \circ \psi$ is well polarized since it admits a weak factorization which is just given by juxtaposition of the weak factorizations of $\phi$ and $\psi$, and it is clear that such a factorization has Abelian type split by $S_A$. \end{proof}

-\begin{question} Construct examples of well-polarized birational maps whose Abelian type is not split by the set $\{0\}$ for varieties of dimension $\geq 5$, for example for $\PP^5$. \end{question}
+\begin{question} Construct nontrivial examples of well-polarized birational maps which are not isomorphisms, admitting a weak factorization whose Abelian type is not split by the set $\{0\}$ for varieties of dimension $\geq 5$, for example for $\PP^5$.
+Note that the quadro-quadric Cremona transformations of $\PP^n$ described in \cite{ein-sheperdB} for $n=5,8,14$ are not good candidates since they admit a factorization involving only varieties with $hh_i=0$ for $i \neq 0$ (and most likely also the one for $n=26$).
+An example must involve varieties with nontrivial Jacobian, such as te cubic threefold, for example.
+The difficult step here would be to show that \it any \rm weak factorization must involve varieties with such Jacobian. \end{question}

-\begin{definition} If $\phi$ is well-polarized by a weak factorization of type $(b_1,c_1,\ldots,b_r,c_r)$, the maximum $\mathrm{max}\{\mathrm{dim}(J(C_{i,j}))\}$ over all the centers $C_{i,j}$ is called the genus of the given weak factorization.
+\begin{definition} If $\phi$ is well-polarized by a weak factorization $(b_1,c_1,\ldots,b_r,c_r)$, the maximum $\mathrm{max}\{\mathrm{dim}(J(C_i))\}$ over all the centers $C_i$ is called the genus of the given weak factorization.
 The \linedef{genus} $g(\phi)$ of the birational map $\phi$ is the smallest genus of any possible well-polarized weak factorization. \end{definition}

-It is clear that if $n=1$ and $X$ and $Y$ are verepresentable, then all $\phi$ are well-polarized, and have Jacobian Abelian type.
-Moreover, for any such a $\phi:X\dashrightarrow Y$, Frumkin \cite{frumkin} defined a notion of genus of $\phi$, which we denote by $g_F(\phi)$, to be the maximum of the genera among the centers of the blow-ups in regular resolutions of $\phi^{-1}$.
-Recall that by \linedef{regular resolution} of $\phi^{-1}$, we mean a blow-up $\sigma: Y' \to Y$ along smooth centers such that there is a birational morphism $\rho: Y' \to X$ and the composition of these two maps is $\phi^{-1}$.
+Let $X$ and $Y$ be verepresentable threefolds, and $\phi:X\dashrightarrow Y$ a birational map.
+Recall that by \linedef{regular resolution} of $\phi^{-1}$, we mean an iterated blow-up $\sigma: Y' \to Y$ along smooth centers such that there is a birational morphism $\rho: Y' \to X$ and the composition $\rho\circ \sigma^{-1} = \phi^{-1}$ is $\phi^{-1}$.
+Frumkin \cite{frumkin} defined a notion of genus of $\phi$, which we denote by $g_F(\phi)$, to be the maximum of the genera among the centers of the blow-ups in regular resolutions of $\phi^{-1}$.
+As proved by Frumkin \cite[Corollary 1.2.4]{frumkin}, this does not depend on the choice of the regular resolution.
 On the other hand, Lamy defines the genus of a birational map to be the maximal genus of a curve $C$ such that there exist a divisor $D$ in $X$ contracted by $\phi$, birational to $C\times \PP^1$, and shows that his definition coincides with Frumkin's one \cite{lamy-genus}.